Routing by Analogy: kNN-Augmented Expert Assignment for Mixture-of-Experts: Related Work

 \subsection{Expert Assignment Optimization for MoE}

-Prior work has demonstrated that optimizing expert assignments in MoE can enhance model performance.
-For instance, \citet{moe_opt3} proposed C3PO, a test-time adaptation method that fine-tunes routing logits using examples correctly answered by the model; however, this approach incurs a computational cost approximately five times higher than that of the baseline \citep{moe_opt3}.

-Additionally, concurrent work includes \citet{moe_opt2}, who proposed fine-tuning the router with an auxiliary loss.
-Unlike our non-parametric approach which keeps the model frozen, their method relies on permanently updating the router parameters.
-Similarly, \citet{moe_opt1} proposed a test-time adaptation framework that optimizes expert assignment on-the-fly by minimizing self-supervised loss on the input context.
-In contrast, our framework avoids online optimization overhead by directly retrieving cached optimal assignments from a memory store.
+Prior work has demonstrated that optimizing expert assignments in MoE can enhance model performance. \citet{moe_opt3} proposed C3PO, a test-time adaptation method that fine-tunes routing logits using examples correctly answered by the model.
+However, this approach incurs a computational overhead approximately five times greater than that of the baseline \citep{moe_opt3}. \citet{moe_opt2} proposed fine-tuning the router via an auxiliary loss; unlike our non-parametric approach, which maintains a frozen model, their method requires permanently updating the router parameters. \citet{moe_opt1} introduced a test-time adaptation framework that dynamically optimizes expert assignments by minimizing loss on the input context.
+In contrast, kNN-MoE eliminates this online optimization overhead by directly retrieving cached locally optimal assignments from a memory store.

 Notably, ERC loss \citep{cnm2}, has incorporated nearest-neighbor concepts.
 Yet, this mechanism fundamentally differs from our approach: ERC loss computes distances between static router weights to bound injected noise during resource-intensive pre-training.
 Conversely, kNN-MoE operates as a compute-efficient, inference-time adaptation.
 By retrieving the nearest neighbors of continuous input representations from an external memory, it directly reuses locally optimal expert assignments without the need for parameter updates.